 If you are from the Kingston Greek Community and would like to volunteer your time to collect interviews and scan documents from your family members or other members in the community and do not have the resources to do so, please contact us to request access to our equipment.
 Please volunteer to speak on behalf of your parents, aunts and uncles or grandparents, if they are unable to do so.
 We would love to help you digitize old pictures and items of importance to them.
 We are interested in also hearing from Greeks who arrived later and from different areas of Greece and the world as well as the most recent Greek and non-Greek members to arrive to make this community their home.
 How wonderful this would be to have your stories archived so that hundreds of years from now, others can know about our history here in Kingston?

-Do you want to read the story of our community in BOOK format?
+Do you want to read the full story of our community in a printable PDF format?